 Not only is the weather phenomenal with plenty of gorgeous sunshine, but the people are warm and welcoming.
 Central Lisbon has a great small-town atmosphere that makes a visit more relaxing and enjoyable than in most other big cities.
 The city’s architecture and buildings are stunning and the views are simply incredible!

-With so much history, charm and sights to explore, not to mention the delicious Portuguese food & cuisine, Lisbon is an absolute must in any Portugal itinerary.
+With so much history, charm, and amazing sights to explore, not to mention the delicious Portuguese food & cuisine, Lisbon is an absolute must in any Portugal itinerary.
 Even if you have just one day in Lisbon, it’s totally worth it and you’ll definitely want to come back for more!

 Porto, the largest city in the north of Portugal, oozes character, history, and charm.
 The city, set along the banks of the famous Douro River is definitely worth a visit when planning your next Portugal holiday.
 Often overlooked and overshadowed by Lisbon, many first-time visitors are both surprised and impressed with Porto.